ovylia02/to-do-list-website/README.md

 # 📖 To-Do List Website

 A simple and cozy to-do list website built using HTML, CSS (tailwind), PHP, and MySQL.
-It helps you organise tasks by priority and edit and delete however you want!
+It helps you organise tasks by priority and you can edit and delete however you want!

 ## 📸 Preview